df-80/ngs_merge/README.md

 # ngs_merge

-A tool to merge NGS output files such as csv and vcf files for easier processing of data.
+A python tool to merge NGS output files such as csv and vcf files for easier processing of data.

+How it works:

+???